GustavoVaAsc/Lexer-Compilers-Team2/README.md

 ## Body

-We decided to create automata to represent each type of token using the JFLAP program.
-This tool allowed us to visualize the created automata more easily and validate that each one generated the correct tokens.
-Additionally, JFLAP provides an option to test input strings, enabling us to verify the correct functionality of each automaton.
+As the first step, we decided to develop automata to represent each type of token using the JFLAP program.
+This decision allowed us to establish a solid foundation and perform a general analysis to understand how each token was constructed in our lexical analyzer.
+Using JFLAP facilitated the visualization of the created automata, enabling us to validate that each one generated the correct tokens.
+Additionally, the tool provides an option to test input strings, which allowed us to verify the correct functionality of each automaton.
+Below are the images of the created automata:

 > Keywords Automata
 ![Keywords Automata](https://github.com/GustavoVaAsc/Lexer-Compilers-Team2/blob/main/AutomatasJFLAP/KeywordsAutomata.jpg)